 Which large dog breeds to consider for apartment living

 While yes, there are big dogs that require lots of training and physical activity, some are actually quite lazy and they adore spending time indoors, relaxing on the couch.
 So if you’re living in an apartment and you’re thinking about bringing a dog into your family, take a look at the list of 5 large dog breeds that make great apartment dogs.

 Great Danes are family dogs – they are loyal, loving, affectionate, playful, and patient.
 The gentle giant, as the Great Dane is lovingly called by owners and enthusiasts, has an easy-going personality and a good disposition, which means they respond eagerly to training.

 Despite belonging to one of the largest dog breeds, Great Danes adapt easily to apartment living.
-They get along with people, children, and other pets.
+They get along with people, children, and other pets and are considered to be excellent candidates for registration as an emotional support dog.
 Besides, they rarely bark so you will not receive noise complaints from your neighbors if you own a Great Dane.